-From Monday 4th December the Museum will close during the week but will be open at weekends.
+From Monday 4th December the Museum will be closed weekdays but will be open at weekends, 1000 - 1630.
 We will open 7 days a week from Monday 12th February 2018.

-In adverse weather conditions please contact the Museum on 01425 620777 to check that the Museum is open.
+In adverse weather conditions or if you are travelling any great distance please contact the Museum on 01425 620777 to check that the Museum is open.